 While you won’t be tackling waves that big here in Ireland, you can still get that thrill of adrenaline as you push up on your board, the roar of the Atlantic ocean behind you, and enjoy that blissful glide across the wave.
 Then, once you have ridden the wave as far as possible, you dip behind it and paddle back to do it all again.

 Surfing is a sport that requires you to be 100% in the moment, an extreme form of mindfulness.
-That’s why we love the sport at Overland Ireland and have incorporated surfing into our Zest Ireland Tours.
+That’s why we love the sport at Overland Ireland and have incorporated surfing into our Active Ireland Tours.

 Are you a beginner surfer and worried that you don’t know your wipeouts from your cutbacks?